BiocPy/MultiAssayExperiment/docs/tutorial.md

 An MAE contains three main entities

-- Primary information (`coldata`): Bio-specimen information on which experiments were run. represented as a Pandas `DataFrame`.
+- Primary information (`col_data`): Bio-specimen information on which experiments were run. represented as a Pandas `DataFrame`.
 - Experiments (`experiments`): genomic data from each experiment. represented as `SingleCellExperiment`, `SummarizedExperiment`, `RangeSummarizedExperiment`.
-- Sample Mapping (`sampleMap`): Mapping from biospecimens to samples/columns in each experiment. in the context of single cell, these are cells.
+- Sample Mapping (`sample_map`): Mapping from biospecimens to samples/columns in each experiment. in the context of single cell, these are cells.

 Lets create these objects